AhmedGodaa/Kubernetes/README.md

 >The .spec.selector field defines how the created ReplicaSet finds which Pods to manage.
 In this case, you select a
 > label that is defined in the Pod template (app: nginx).
 However, more sophisticated selection rules are possible, as
 > long as the Pod template itself satisfies the rule.

+> Labels should be the same of the selectors

 ```yaml
 apiVersion: apps/v1